svanini/practice_github/README.md

 2. Run the ssh-keygen command to create SSH keys
 3. Copy the value of the SSH public key (\.ssh\id_rsa.pub).
 4. Save the public key in your GitHub account settings (**Settings** > **SSH and GPG Keys** > **New SSH key**).
-5. Clone the current repository
+5. Clone the current repository with Github Desktop
 6. Scaricate la mia modifica (pull)
 7. provate a vedere cosa ho modificato